Day - 1

 Day - 2

-Location: Kathmandu - In the early morning you will make an attempt at the Mount Everest scenic flight.
+Location: Kathmandu - In the early morning, you will make an attempt at the Mount Everest scenic flight.
 This amazing experience will take you over Sagamartha National Park, through a crescendo of the highest peaks in the world, climaxing by getting up close to Mount Everest.
-Later in the morning you will explore Kathmandu on an organised sightseeing tour.
+Later in the morning, explore Kathmandu on an organised sightseeing tour.
 You will visit Bodhnath Stupa, one of the biggest Buddhist shrines in the world, where you can observe Buddhist monks in prayer in the monasteries surrounding the stupa.
 You will also visit Pashupatinath, the most famous Hindu temple in the country, located on the banks of the holy Bagmati River.
 Here you will see Hindu holy men (sadhus) meditating, pilgrims bathing, and occasionally funeral pyres burning on the ghats.
 The rest of your afternoon in Kathmandu is free for further sightseeing and exploration.

 Day - 3